Chapter 8. Civil Rights and Liberties: Constitutional Protections That May Not Be Constitutionally Protected

 moved on.
 The nation fought the Civil War, and the national government,

-concerned that states might deny rights to those freed from enslavement, proposed
+concerned that states might deny rights to those freed from enslavement,

-privileges or immunities of citizens of the
+abridge the privileges or immunities of citizens of the

 does that sound like it means to you?
 The way I read it is that states can’t